GrandeVx/Paradigma/README.md

 A clean, production-ready boilerplate for building modern fullstack applications with Next.js, Expo, and powerful monorepo architecture.

+> **This is an Alpha release of Paradigma.** While the boilerplate generates fully functional applications with modern tech stack, it contains several bugs and incomplete features due to our rapid development approach.
+We recommend to use it with caution.

 ## 🚀 Features

 - **Cross-Platform**: Next.js web frontend and Expo/React Native mobile app